 - 5.1.
 Works with a wide range of people in our community and beyond by: - 5.1.1.
 Growing understanding of each other and our audiences - 5.1.2.
-Enabling enriching experiences for a diversity of people - 5.2.
+Enabling enriching experiences for a diversity of people. - 5.2.
 Establishes strong partnerships and relationships within and beyond boundaries by: - 5.2.1.
-Increasing the breadth and depth of our engagement by helping recreational users to understand their impacts on the National Park and the changes residents could make to help contribute to nature's recovery and tackle the climate emergency.

-- 5.2.2.
-Establishing a new Partnership Board - 5.2.3.
+Increasing the breadth and depth of our engagement by helping recreational users to understand their impacts on the National Park and the changes residents could make to help contribute to nature's recovery and tackle the climate emergency - 5.2.2.
+Establishing a new Partnership Plan Leaders Panel - 5.2.3.
 Advocating regionally, nationally and internationally; identifying key means by which we can realise the ambition of the Partnership Plan - 5.2.4.
 Expanding and consolidating links from the New Forest to Dorset, Hampshire and Wiltshire - 5.2.5.
-Activating and channelling people's enthusiasm for caring for the New Forest and learning more about it (such as New Forest Ambassadors Scheme); harnessing and supporting existing movements within our communities - 5.3.
+Activating and channelling people's enthusiasm for caring for the New Forest and learning more about it (such as New Forest Ambassadors Scheme); harnessing and supporting existing movements within our communities.

+- 5.3.
 Leads the green agenda; seeking to influence, shape and innovate by: - 5.3.1.
 Ensuring blue-green infrastructure is in place, connecting key network areas to help solve climate challenges by building with nature - 5.3.2.
 Managing recreation across the area effectively, seeking new opportunities for sites where people and nature can benefit - 5.3.3.
-Working with the national parks and wider protected landscapes to ensure they are recognised as central to providing nature-based solutions to the climate emergency and recovery of people. - 5.3.4.
+Working with the national parks and wider protected landscapes to ensure they are recognised as central to providing nature-based solutions to the climate emergency and recovery of people.

+- 5.3.4.
 Positioning the Green Halo Partnership to cement our role as thought leaders, influencing, developing and implementing policy in this area - 5.3.5.
 Championing and helping to deliver the green recovery and the 'Greenprint' aspirations of the wider area - 5.3.6.
-Working with Southampton City Council on its bid for City of Culture and developing National Park City campaign - 5.3.7.
-Exploring the National Park City region bid with Southampton City Council, South Downs National Park Authority (SDNPA) and the Isle of Wight Area of Outstanding Natural Beauty (AONB) - 5.4.
-Develops our reputation as a 'Centre of Excellence' through our work together for the National Park and wider area by: - 5.4.1.
+Working with Southampton City Council on developing its National Park City campaign - 5.3.7.
+Exploring the National Park City region bid with Southampton City Council, South Downs National Park Authority (SDNPA) and the Isle of Wight Area of Outstanding Natural Beauty (AONB).

+- 5.4.
+Develops our reputation as a 'centre of excellence' through our work together for the National Park and wider area by: - 5.4.1.
 Understanding our evidence needs, the gaps and how to fill them; we are known as a centre of excellence for evidence, data and insights in its commission, collation and application - 5.4.2.
 Successfully scanning horizons using up-to-date evidence and data - 5.4.3.
-Developing a 'SMART' National Park ambition with greatly improved broadband connectivity and use of up-to-date technologies where they can help solve National Park issues and take beneficial opportunities - 5.4.4.
-Working with each other efficiently, effectively and with respect
+Developing a 'SMART' National Park ambition with greatly improved broadband connectivity and use of upto-date technologies where they can help solve National Park issues and take beneficial opportunities - 5.4.4.
+Working with each other efficiently, effectively and with respect.

+Actions

-Annex 1 - Actions to deliver the Partnership Plan priorities
+Actions to deliver the Partnership Plan priorities